Windows 8 and 10

 Wifi Configuration

-This document explains the connection to KIT Wifi on Windows 8 and 10 to KIT and eduroam.
-Because the steps for Windows 8 and 10 differ only visually, these examples show how to connect to KIT on Windows 10.
+This document explains the connection to KIT Wifi on Windows 10 and 11 for KIT and eduroam.
 The configuration of eduroam is analogous - simply select eduroam from the list of wifi networks.

 You might need to remove the wifi network if the authentications fails, and add it again.